Bangladesh national football team: Emergence (1971–1980)

-The Bangladesh Football Federation (BFF) was founded on 15 July 1972 by Md.Yousuf Ali, the country's former Minister of Education and Cultural Affairs.
+The Bangladesh Football Federation (BFF) was founded on 15 July 1972 by Muhammad Yusuf Ali, the country's former Minister of Education and Cultural Affairs.
 BFF became affiliated with AFC in 1973 and FIFA in 1976.
-Former Dhaka XI head coach Sheikh Shaheb Ali was put incharge of the first national team and Zakaria Pintoo who lead the Shadhin Bangla Team before liberation, was made its captain.
-In July 1973, Malaysia invited Bangladesh to take part in the Merdeka Cup, along with Pintoo the first national team consisted of: Shahidur Rahman Shantoo, Abdul Motaleb, Monwar Hossain Nannu, Dilip Barua, Nazir Ahmed, Firoj Kabir, Farukuzzaman, Abdul Hakim, Sharifuzzaman, Md Kaikobad, Enayetur Rahman, Kazi Salahuddin, Pratap Shankar Hazra, Sheikh Ashraf Ali, Sunil Krishna and Nowsher.
+Former Dhaka XI head coach Sheikh Shaheb Ali was put in charge of the first national team, and Zakaria Pintoo, who led the Shadhin Bangla team before liberation, was made its captain.
+In July 1973, Malaysia invited Bangladesh to take part in the Merdeka Cup.
+Along with Pintoo, the first national team consisted of: Shahidur Rahman Shantoo, Abdul Motaleb, Monwar Hossain Nannu, Dilip Barua, Nazir Ahmed, Firoj Kabir, Farukuzzaman, Abdul Hakim, Sharifuzzaman, Md Kaikobad, Enayetur Rahman, Kazi Salahuddin, Pratap Shankar Hazra, Sheikh Ashraf Ali, Sunil Krishna and Nowsher.

 On 27 July 1973, the Bangladesh football team played its first official game, a 2–2 draw against Thailand in the Merdeka Cup.
-Enayetur Rahman scored the country's first ever international goal and the second goal was scored by fellow striker Kazi Salahuddin.
-After the stalemate, the game went to penalties, where Bangladesh lost 5–6.
-On 13 August 1973, after concluding their journey in Malaysia the team played a friendly in Singapore, and earned their first ever win by defeating the hosts 1–0, thanks to a goal from Nowsher.
-In August 1975, Bangladesh were again invited to partake in the Merdeka Cup held in Kuala Lumpur, Malaysia.
-During their underwhelming tournament, the players were informed about the Assassination of Sheikh Mujibur Rahman, and decided to abandon the tournament to return home amidst the political unrest.
-However, fearing a FIFA ban the team was obliged to play their game with South Korea, making a symbolic protest by keeping the Bangladesh flag at half-mast and wearing a black badge, as they lost 0–4.
+Enayetur Rahman scored the country's first-ever international goal, and the second goal was scored by fellow striker Kazi Salahuddin.
+After the stalemate, the game went to penalties, where Bangladesh lost 6–5.
+On 13 August 1973, after concluding their journey in Malaysia, the team played a friendly in Singapore, and earned their first ever win by defeating the hosts 1–0, thanks to a goal from Nowsher.
+In August 1975, Bangladesh was again invited to partake in the Merdeka Cup held in Kuala Lumpur, Malaysia.
+During their underwhelming tournament, the players were informed about the assassination of Sheikh Mujibur Rahman, and decided to abandon the tournament to return home amidst the political unrest.
+However, fearing a FIFA ban, the team was obliged to play their game with South Korea, making a symbolic protest by keeping the Bangladesh flag at half-mast and wearing a black badge, as they lost 4–0.